hhvm/vim-hack/README.md

 The Hack syntax file assumes that you are using the default PHP syntax file that ships with Vim 7.4, or a compatible file.

+Put `let g:hack#enable = 0` in your .vimrc if you want to disable typechecker but keep indenting.

 For more information on the Hack language, visit http://hacklang.org.

 [pathogen]: https://github.com/tpope/vim-pathogen